ademirhan/quikstor-thirdparty-access/docs/Overview.md

 # Overview

-Our API lets you to integrate to our Cloud Service applications within minutes.
-QuikStore API are communicating to seven third-party applications.
+Our API lets you to integrate with the facility information within minutes.

 # Authentication